New Year’s Resolutions 2022

 So how to make this year different?
 They key is to take time to reflect over the previous year and determine realistic goals that will have a positive impact on your life.
 By creating small, attainable goals for the year, you can build the foundation for positive lifestyle changes.
-Keep reading to learn how to plan your new year’s goals for 2018 and how to painlessly achieve them.
+Keep reading to learn how to plan your new year’s resolutions for 2022 and how to painlessly achieve them.

 Ask yourself what your goals for the New Year are, but be specific.
 Do you want to stay healthy, spend more time with loved ones, get financially secure or all of the above?
 Rather than setting broad, general goals, setting specific, manageable goals will get you on the path towards achieving positive changes in your life.